seryckd/word-jumble/README.md

 Brute force algorithm that tries every combination of the length of the word in a dictionary.

-It was written because I was stuck on a 'jumble' puzzle in the newspaper and I started to think about how to calculate every combination of a given word.
+It was written because I was stuck on a 'jumble' puzzle in the newspaper and I started to think about how to calculate every combination of a given word with my vague memory of combinatory math.

 ## References
 * [Mielestronk's English word list](http://www.mieliestronk.com/wordlist.html)